Paracosmus/Quillscript-Docs/Language/Command/function-call.md

 You can execute functions in all objects of a given class.
 For example, if an object has the class _"MyClass"_, start the function with an **^ (_Circumflex_)** and the class name.

 +++Blueprint Class
-Start with the module name and the class name.
+Start with the blueprint reference path, without the extension at the end:

 ```q
 $ ^Path/To/My/Blueprint/MyClass.MyFunction 10 true